konturio/disaster-ninja-fe/src/features/layers_in_area/readme.md

 - generates and sends requests to the api
 - saves responses to a special cache
-- creates new logical layers
+- creates new logical layers if needed
-- deletes the irrelevant layers
+- deletes the irrelevant layers if any

 Despite the name, this feature is also responsible for: